bbauska/Coursera-Bootstrap/readme.md

 I need to install these three node modules in addition to usemin-cli.

-And I\'m going to install this locally into my project, so that\'s why npm install \--save-def.
+And I&apos;m going to install this locally into my project, so that&apos;s why npm install \--save-def.

 This way, they will be remembered in my package.json file.

-Let\'s go ahead and complete the installation.
+Let&apos;s go ahead and complete the installation.

 Now that I have installed the usemin and the related node modules, I need to do some transformation to my index.html file and the remaining